FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 For newer versions of FreeCAD (\>= 0.20) the compilation with Py3/Qt5 is successful if the operating system installed is Raspberry Pi OS 64-bit or Ubuntu 20.04.

-Due to different issues with Qt, in Ubuntu 20.04 the normal PySide tools won\'t be found.  {{Code|lang=bash|code= E   * Unable to locate package python3-pyside2uic
+Due to different issues with Qt, in Ubuntu 20.04 the normal PySide tools won\'t be found.  {{Code|lang=bash|code=
+E: Unable to locate package python3-pyside2uic
 }}

 In this case, we can install the packages from PyQt and create symbolic links to the needed tools.  {{Code|lang=bash|code=